 Venetia Hopkins worked as a nurse at Weston Hospicecare for a decade before retiring.

-She has embarked on a new role supporting the Family Support Team as a Volunteer Chaplain.
+She is now supporting the Family Support Team as a Volunteer Chaplain.

 Her love for giving frontline palliative care enables her to become close to those at the most difficult time of life.